funkymcb/guillocut/approach.md

 Total fitness function could look like this:
 *((As - (Ai + w)) * c1) + ((St / Sn) * (100 / St) * c2) + (n * c3) = 1; for w = 0, Sn = 1 and n <= 3*
 *((As - (Ai + w)) * c1) + ((St / Sn) * (100 / St) * c2) + (n * c3) = 0; for w = As - Ai and n >= 20*
+with:
+- As: total surface area of stock plates
+- Ai: total surface area of items
+- w: surface area of waste
+- St: total number of stock plates
+- Sn: number of used stock plates
+- n: number of stages
+- c1: wighting of minimal waste in percent
+- c2: wighting of minimal number of stock plates in percent
+- c3: wighting of minimal number of stages in percent

 # (Natural) Selection
 do not just use the 2 best. make it based on probalities.